HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 We want to make a E2EE app to achieve E2EE communication between the users.
 I set up 4 requirements of this app.
 First, it is a open source code itself.  it only uses open source code to ensure safety.
 Second, it complies the current Chinese/UK and most countries legal requirement.
 Third, it should be used easily and quickly by most users.
 Fourth, it should ensure the safety of its protocol.

 ### Function design
+The key we need to choose a type that can easily exchange them online, which here I think a RSA protocol would be a good beginin
 The basic function is that it can encrypt and also decrypt the message.
 Then it allows users to share the